statusengine/worker/README.md

 cp worker/etc/config.yml.example worker/etc/config.yml
 ````
 Change `node_name` to a unique name in your monitoring cluster!

+#### Environment variables

+Statusengine Worker could also read the configuration
+out of environment variables.
+This can be handy if you want to run Statusengine Worker inside of Docker.
+Read the [documentation](docs/Env.md) for more information.

 ## Add node to the cluster
 ````